Kennedy Chandler: Professional career

-Memphis Grizzlies (2022–present)
+Memphis Grizzlies (2022–2023)

-Chandler was drafted 38th overall by the San Antonio Spurs in the 2022 NBA draft.
+Chandler was drafted in the second round with the 38th overall pick by the San Antonio Spurs in the 2022 NBA draft.
 On June 24, 2022, a day after the draft, he was traded to the Memphis Grizzlies in exchange for a 2024 second-round pick.
 On July 6, Chandler signed a four-year, $7.1 million rookie scale contract with the Grizzlies.
-The deal set a record for the most guaranteed money ($4.9 million) given to an American-born second round draft pick on his rookie contract.
+The deal set a record for the most guaranteed money ($4.9 million) given to an American-born second-round draft pick on his rookie contract.
 He joined the Grizzlies for the 2022 NBA Summer League.
 Chandler made his Summer League debut on July 5, recording eight points, four rebounds, four assists, four steals and three blocks in a 103–99 win over the Philadelphia 76ers.
 On October 22, he made his NBA debut, recording two assists and two blocks in a 137–96 loss to the Dallas Mavericks.

+On April 8, 2023, Chandler was waived by the Grizzlies.

+Long Island Nets (2023–2024)

+On October 19, 2023, Chandler signed with the Brooklyn Nets, but was waived two days later.
+On October 28, he joined the Long Island Nets.

+Raptors 905 (2024–2025)

+On September 25, 2024, Chandler signed with the Toronto Raptors, but was waived the same day.
+On October 28, he joined Raptors 905.